zerothworld/CleaningDataCourseProject/CodeBook.md

 the first tidy data set described above.
 In short, the second tidy data set represents a summarization of the first tidy data set.
-In the first tidy data set, for each given pair of {subject, activity}, one sees many records corresponding to separate sampling intervals of the Samsung device data.
+In the first tidy data set, for each given pair of {activity, subject}, one sees many records corresponding to separate sampling intervals of the Samsung device data.
-In creating the second tidy data set, for every distinct {subject, activity} pair, we take all the corresponding records, and find the mean of each measurement feature.
-This average of each measurement represents the data summary for each {subject, activity} pair.
+In creating the second tidy data set, for every distinct {activity, subject} pair, we take all the corresponding records, and find the mean of each measurement feature.
+This average of each measurement represents the data summary for each {activity, subject} pair.

 To perform this summarization, the R analysis script first uses the R melt() function from the reshape2 package in order to obtain a tall, skinny